civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

    CanBombardTiles      Unit can bombard tileimps and destroy them.
    CollateralTileDamage Unit destroys tileimps at attack location.
    NonLethalBombard     Unit bombard only weakens other units.
-   New combat modifers like WoodenShipBonus and WoodenShip
+   New combat modifiers like WoodenShipBonus and WoodenShip
 - WonderDB:
    NeedsCityGoodAll     Wonder needs all the goods in that list to be built.
    NeedsCityGood        Wonder can only be built with this good in the city.
    EnablesGood          Wonder gives a certain good.

 2005-10-23 (Revision 477)
-Fixed:    Misc crashes
+Fixed:    Miscelaneous crashes
 Fixed:    Broken/incorrect links in the great library
 Fixed:    Topic display bug in great library
 Fixed:    Hosting of MP games on XP machines